More Power!

 This year I wanted to have dedicated outlets just for the show in front of the house.
 I also wanted to eliminate all (or most) of the little relay boxes we used to power the show on and off.
 Since the pixels and controllers all use power even when they are “off”, I actually want to cut the power to them when our light show isn’t running.

-Starting in 2021- control boards and pixels are all powered separately.
+Starting in 2021- my control boards and pixels are all powered separately.
 The Raspberry Pi and BBB SBCs (controller computers) will stay on all the time so I can update and test them during the day.
 The controller boards themselves, differential receivers, matrixes, and all pixel strings are only powered (using this system) while the show is active.
 This is for safety and energy savings.

 So, I installed two dedicated 20A outlets in front of the house, along with a power management and monitoring system for them.